Toronto streetcar system loops: McCaul Loop

 McCaul is an anticlockwise loop northeast of McCaul Street and Stephanie Street.
 It is the western terminus of the 502 Downtowner and a turnback point for the 501 Queen in either direction.
 Streetcars travelling both ways on Queen can turn north onto McCaul and then can turn into the loop, exiting onto McCaul southbound to return to Queen either eastbound or westbound.
 The loop was originally in the open air, but was covered when the Village by the Grange mixed-use development was built over it in 1976.
 The minimum radius of curvature for this loop is 13.7 m.

 Neville Park Loop

 Neville Park is an anticlockwise loop southwest of Queen Street east and Nursewood Road; eastern terminus of the 501 Queen route.
 All streetcars enter the loop from Queen eastbound and exit onto Nursewood northbound to return to Queen westbound.
 It has no passenger access.
-It is the eastern terminus of 143 Downtown/Beach Express buses.
+It was the eastern terminus of 143 Downtown/Beach Express buses.
 The minimum radius of curvature for this loop is 13.7 m.